Overview of the Physics[ThreePlusOne] package

 The ExtrinsicCurvature command a 4D tensor that is purely spatial, and whose spatial components represent the 3D extrinsic curvature.

-The Lapse command represents the lapse of the ADM formalism, that is the lapse of proper time between two hypersurfaces as measured by normal (Eulerian) observers
+The Lapse command represents the lapse of the ADM formalism, that is the lapse of proper time between two hypersurfaces as measured by (Eulerian) observers that move along the normal direction.

-The Ricci3 command, a 4D tensor of two indices, defined in terms of the Christoffel3 symbols and the gamma3_ metric, its 3D space part represents the Ricci tensor in the 3D space.
+The Ricci3 command, a purely spatial 4D tensor of two indices, defined in terms of the Christoffel3 symbols and the gamma3_ metric, its 3D space part represents the Ricci tensor in the 3D space.

-The Riemann3 command, a 4D tensor of four indices, defined in terms of the Christoffel3 symbols, its 3D space part represents the Riemann tensor in the 3D space.
+The Riemann3 command, a purely spatial 4D tensor of four indices, defined in terms of the Christoffel3 symbols, its 3D space part represents the Riemann tensor in the 3D space.

-The Shift command, a tensor of 1 index, represents the shift of the ADM formalism, that is the relative velocity between the normal (Eulerian) observers and the lines of constant spatial coordinates.
+The Shift command, a purely spatial tensor of 1 index, represents the shift of the ADM formalism, that is the relative velocity between the normal (Eulerian) observers and the lines of constant spatial coordinates.

 The TimeVector command, a tensor of 1 index, represents the time vector of the ADM formalism, that is a vector tangent to the lines of constant spatial coordinates.